thosgood/this-weeks-finds/markdown/101-150/week118.md

 **N.** Simplicial objects from adjunctions.
-Remember from section D of ["Week 115"](#week115) that a "simplicial object" in some category is a contravariant functor from Δ to that category.
-In what follows, I'll take Δ to be the version of the category of simplices that contains the empty simplex.
+Remember from section D of ["Week 115"](#week115) that a "simplicial object" in some category is a contravariant functor from \Delta to that category.
+In what follows, I'll take \Delta to be the version of the category of simplices that contains the empty simplex.
 Topologists don't usually do this, so what I'm calling a "simplicial object", they would call an "augmented simplicial object".
 Oh well.